 Children will be encouraged to

-• Share in social interactions.
+Share in social interactions.
 We teach personal and social responsibility through physical activity.
-In fact, physical activity is a great way to teach kids valuable life skills such as cooperation, leadership, and respect for others.
-We enjoy shaping and developing the character of the kids with whom we work.
+Physical activity is a proven way to teach kids valuable life skills including cooperation, leadership, and respect.

-• Have FUN!
-Having fun is a combination of consistent delivery of positive messages and acceptance.
-Most importantly, it’s about taking the emphasis off winning.
-We teach participants that, when they compete, it’s simply about giving their full effort.
-By focusing on effort, kids learn to work hard, to respect each other, to work as a team, and to enjoy the opportunity to test their skills.
-In addition, having fun is about learning to overcome adversity.
+Have FUN!
+Each session involves a consistent delivery of positive messages and acceptance.
+We take the emphasis off winning and put it on having FUN!
+In addition to having fun, we also teach athletes how to overcome adversity.
 No one is perfect and, for that reason, not every new skill or lesson learned during a session is perfect.
-We teach our group participants that it’s okay to make mistakes.
-Mistakes are what help us improve.
-When we teach participants to deal with mistakes and overcome adversity, they’re better equipped to create solutions and strategies to solve the problem at hand.
-In essence, having fun while being active builds character.
+Group participants are taught that it’s okay to make mistakes, to keep going, and keep improving.
+When we teach participants to deal with mistakes and overcome adversity, they’re better equipped to create solutions and strategies to solve problems.

 Goals of Empowered Small Groups

-• To help bridge the gap between therapy and physical play.
-Through physical play (in a fun and safe environment), we will facilitate the development of foundational movement skills: squatting, lunging, pushing, pulling, twisting, bending, and walking/running/jumping.
-In essence, we teach participants to live and move in their own bodies, in addition to improving their interpersonal skills.
+Bridging the gap between therapy and physical play.
+Through physical play we facilitate the development of foundational movement skills such as, but not limited to, squatting, lunging, pushing, pulling, twisting, bending, and walking/running/jumping.
+We teach participants to live and move in their own bodies.
+With each lesson athletes improve their physical and interpersonal skills.

-• To build self-confidence and social skills.
-By redefining play (instead of expecting group participants to adhere to traditional sports rules and regulations), we create new ways of playing that allow participants to shine individually and as a group.
-The social skills and movement games are filled with creativity and conform to individual needs and differences.
-In fact, we find less structured activities allow participants to creatively express themselves in physical play and in their interactions with their peers.
+Building self-confidence and social skills.
+We redefine play instead of expecting group participants to adhere to traditional sports rules and regulations.
+Our social skills and movement games are filled with creativity, and they conform to an individual’s needs and differences.
+In fact, we find less structured activities allow participants to express themselves in both physical play and interactions with their peers.